AdobeDocs/campaign-learn.en/help/tutorial-sms/adapt-sms-connector-to-smpp-provider.md

 ---
-title: Adapt SMS connector to SMPP provider
+title: Adapt SMS connector to your SMPP provider
 description: Learn how to fine tune your SMS settings to handle connection limits, set up the maximum throughput, the sending window, and encryption with TLS.
 feature: SMS
 thumbnail: 343622.jpg
 kt: 9741
 ---

-# Adapt SMS connector to SMPP provider
+# Adapt SMS connector to your SMPP provider

 ![Applies to V7, V8](../assets/V7-V8-stamp.png)